Dr. Gabriel E. Hemery BSc Wales, DPhil Oxf, CEnv, MIEEM, FICFor

 Dr Gabriel Hemery is an author, tree photographer, and silvologist (forest scientist).

-Gabriel is a keen amateur photographer of trees and forests, which he features in a dedicated website at The Tree Photographer.
-He has had images shortlisted for awards, and featured in publications.
-With a keen interest in art, he has curated exhibitions at a number of UK venues, including Art in Action, Royal Botanic Garden Edinburgh, and Oxford University Museum of Natural History.
+Gabriel is a semi-professional photographer of trees and forests.
+All the photographs in The Forest Guide series are Gabriel’s, taken during extensive fieldwork across Britain.
+His images have been shortlisted for awards, and featured in magazines, books, merchandise, and international advertising campaigns.
+He has curated exhibitions at a number of UK venues, including Art in Action, Royal Botanic Garden Edinburgh, and Oxford University Museum of Natural History.
+See photography.

 Gabriel is a silvologist (forest scientist).
-He co-founded the Sylva Foundation in 2009, and has since led the charity as its Chief Executive.
-Gabriel is also a founding trustee of Fund4Trees, an arboricultural charity.
+He co-founded Sylva Foundation in 2009, and has since led the charity as its Chief Executive.

-Gabriel has written more than 80 technical articles, cited in more than 800 articles by other scientists.
+Gabriel has authored more than 100 technical articles, cited in 1,200 articles by other scientists.
 He has worked widely in collaborative science programmes, ranging from genetic tree improvement to silvo-poultry research.
-During the 1990s and early 2000s, he created a centre dedicated to hardwood research at Paradise Wood in Oxfordshire, planting many tens of thousands of trees.
+During the 1990s and early 2000s, he created a centre dedicated to hardwood research at Paradise Wood in Oxfordshire, personally planting many tens of thousands of trees.

 Gabriel played a key role in Our Forests, working with six other leading environmental campaigners during 2010-11 to save England’s public forests from government disposal.

 He has served on a number of boards and committees, including the Woodland Trust’s Conservation Advisory Committee, a Forestry Commission Advisory Committee, and the Board for the UK Tree Charter.
-He regularly gives technical talks and is a guest lecturer at the University of Oxford.
-Gabriel is a fellow of the Institute of Chartered Foresters.
+He currently chairs the Forestry and Climate Change Partnership.
+Gabriel was a founding trustee of Fund4Trees.
+He regularly gives technical talks and has served as a guest lecturer at the University of Oxford.
+Gabriel is a Fellow of the Institute of Chartered Foresters.